alonshrestha/aws-acm-expire-alerts-boto3/README.md

 ### Configuration:
 - Edit `config.py` to specify:
   - `accountList`: List of AWS account names to monitor.
-  - `accountConfig`: Dictionary mapping AWS account names to their respective IAM role ARNs (iamRole).
+  - `accountConfig`: Dictionary mapping AWS account names to their respective IAM role ARNs.
 - Ensure the AWS IAM roles used for AssumeRole have appropriate permissions:
   - **ACM Access:** Read-only access.
   - **SES Access:** Ensure the AWS account where the script runs has SES access to send emails.